Does this test have other names?

 The main symptom of heart failure is difficulty breathing (dyspnea).
 If you go to

-your provider's office or the emergency room with trouble breathing, your provider
+your healthcare provider's office or the emergency room with trouble breathing, your

-will want to know the cause as quickly as possible.
-Many conditions can cause breathing
+provider will want to know the cause as quickly as possible.
+Many conditions can cause

-difficulties, but if you also have a blood test that is positive for BNP, heart failure
+breathing difficulties, but if you also have a blood test that is positive for BNP,

 You may also need this test so that your healthcare provider can see how well your